Author Archives: Geoffrey Nathan, Esq

 Constitutionally, states generally handle their own criminal law, regardless of the severity of the crime.
 However, in some circumstances, murder can become a federal crime.
 Some examples of this happening include murder that attacks the judicial system or U.S. government, murder that happened on a body of water, murder that involved crossing state borders, and… Read More »

-Oklahoma Grand Larceny Laws, Charges and Statute of Limitations
+Oklahoma Grand Larceny Charges & Penalties

-Misappropriation of Funds Laws, Charges and Statute of Limitations
+Misappropriation of Funds Charges & Penalties

 Misappropriation of funds is a serious crime and means the illegal and intentional use of the funds of another party for one’s own use.
 Misappropriation of funds can be done by a trustee, a public official, an executor of a deceased person’s estate, or any other individual with the responsibility to care for and protect… Read More »